leostat/rtfm/README.md

 Its pretty much a simple search program, nothing to fancy, examples include:

 # Searching the DB
-Searching the DB is handled through the following switches: e, t, c, R, r, a and, A. When you are just browsing for a command, you will want to use e:
+Searching the DB is handled through the following switches: e, t, c, R, r, a and, A. When you are just browsing for a command, you will want to use e as this looks at the command, comment, and referances all at the same time, useful if you know a bit about something such as x11:

 ```
 $ ./rtfm.py -e x11 -pP